omega8cc/boa/docs/MAJORUPGRADE.md

 Once you install BOA LITE or PRO and want to upgrade to DEV with a license from [Omega8.cc licenses](https://omega8.cc/licenses), you will need to replace `up-lite` in all examples below with `up-dev`.

-# Automatic BOA System Major Upgrade Tool
+# Automatic BOA System Major Upgrade Tools

 You can easily upgrade your system from any supported Debian version, starting with Debian Jessie, to Devuan Chimaera or Devuan Daedalus, which are both systemd-free equivalents of Debian Bullseye and Debian Bookworm.